-I started analysing commodity markets and energy policies in the early 2000-s when the circumstances were vastly different from today’s situation.
+I started analysing commodity markets and energy policies in the early 2000s when the circumstances were vastly different from today’s situation.
 Back then the entire global club of petro-states was – as we used to say – “drunk on oil”.
-Just before the financial crisis the price of crude reached an all time record level of $140 per barrel.
+Just before the financial crisis the price of crude reached an all-time record level of $140 per barrel.
 Many were convinced that prices would reach $200 per barrel, and from there it was no great leap to $300 – some seriously considered such a possibility!

 The events I initially observed in one petro-state, Russia, and then globally – when I joined BP and dealt with various oil economies – first provoked my curiosity and then fascination with resource economics and oil politics.
-In 2013, intrigued by the phenomenon of petro-states, I pulled together a team of researchers and created a think tank to research resource economics.
+In 2013, I pulled together a team of researchers and created a think tank to research resource economics.
 In my publications I argued that it is the quality of institutions which essentially determines whether natural resource abundance is a blessing or a curse.
 I described how poor institutions and corrupt elites can corrode the very fabric of an oil economy – all of which seemed of little relevance during the “oil high”.